-- Line In port (light blue).
-This port connects the tape, CD, DVD player, or other audio sources. - Line Out port (lime).
+- 4. Line In port (light blue).
+This port connects the tape, CD, DVD player, or other audio sources. - 5.
+Line Out port (lime).
 This port connects a headphone or a speaker.
-In 4-channel, 6-channel, and 8-channel configuration, the function of this port becomes Front Speaker Out. - 6.
+In 4-channel and 6-channel configuration, the function of this port becomes Front Speaker Out. - 6.
 Microphone port (pink).
 This port connects a microphone.